- What Is 5S?

 The following tools are examples of items that can be used for implementing a 5S program:

-Shadow boxes can be a very helpful tool when implementing and sustaining the processes of 5S.
-Shadow boxes feature an outline of where tools belong and allow employees to quickly identify which tools are missing.
-Shadow boxes help with both tool organization and tool accountability.
+Shadow boards can be a helpful tool when implementing and sustaining the processes of 5S.
+Shadow boards feature an outline of where tools belong and allow employees to quickly identify which tools are missing.
+Shadow boards help with both tool organization and tool accountability.